rickbeerendonk/react-examples/27 - Future/react17.md

 # What to expect in React 17 (or 16.6?)

 With the [React Conference (25-26 October 2018)](https://conf.reactjs.org/) approaching quickly, there are a lot of changes in the React repo to suspect we are getting near React 17.
-In this article I'll try to sum up some of the changes we can expect.
+During my React training sessions around Europe I try to prepare my students as good as possible and cover these changes already.
+In this article I'll try to sum up some of the expected changes for you.

 ## Root